thycotic/privman-docs/install/agents/installcode.md

 Agents can be installed without an install code, but they will be unable to register with the server until an installcode is provided.

-If older agents are used, the __Prevent Legacy Agent Registration (10.4 and older)__ option might be checked under __ADMIN | Configuration | Advanced__ tab, which prevents older agents without install code from registering.
+If older agents are used, the __Prevent Legacy Agent Registration (10.4 and older)__ option might be checked in the __General__ section under the __Admin | Configuration | Advanced__ tab, which prevents older agents without install code from registering.

-If an agent was previously installed and never revoked, the endpoint will still have a valid certificate and a new agent can be installed with post-install registration.
+If an agent was previously installed and never revoked, the endpoint continues to have a valid certificate and a new agent can be installed with post-install registration.